Skip to content

 On naming names

 Individual company grades move between runs, because a crawler reaches different pages each time.
-So we don't publish a league table and we don't name names.
+So we don't publish a league table and we don't name names, on the site test or the chatbot test.
 The aggregate is what's stable, and the aggregate is the story.

 METHOD IN BRIEF

 130 US B2B SaaS companies, all using HubSpot, graded on 13 frozen buyer questions across 13 categories, on two independent axes: their site, and AI.
+We also hand-tested every on-site chatbot as a buyer would.
 108 graded cleanly; sites we couldn't read deeply enough were held back rather than failed.
 Mid-market and enterprise reported as separate bands, never blended.
 The full question set and grading rules are published with the study.

 Help Prospects Discover Your Website